 I was pretty nervous going to the first lesson.
 However everyone was very friendly and encouraging in the class.
 I was hooked after that lesson and wanted to get a my own mandolin!
 My husband found a secondhand beginner Ozark mandolin for me in Strung Out Guitars.
 I continued in the beginners class for a while and then progressed to the Improvers then the Intermediate.
 I also upgraded my mandolin along the way to a Eastman.

-After being in the Mixed Instrument class for a while I was looking for a change again.
+After being in a mixed instrument class for a while I was looking for a new challenge.
 I had seen people playing the Bodhran and thought I would have a go at that.
 My husband bought me a a starter bodhran for Christmas.
 I started lessons at GFW and progressed through the classes.
 I now am the proud owner of a Martin O’Neill signature drum.

 Some of my friends from Scratchy Noises started to play with Bearsden Fiddlers.
 I went to the Bearsden Fiddlers annual rally in Milngavie Town Hall.
 After seeing this I thought I would like to try playing with Bearsden Fiddlers too.
 I went along to my first practice session nervously.
 That was about 5 years ago and I am still going.
 I play the bodhran and mandolin (and occasionally the tambourine!)

 I have also tried a few other instruments along the way … banjo, bouzouki, cajon drum and ukulele to name a few.
 What’s next who knows ! ….

 I find playing music very therapeutic.
 During tough times (like the current COVID pandemic!) playing music takes me to a happy place!